Mouson12/DataScience/README.md

 # DataScience
-A repositroy which contains all my projects with Data Science.
+A repository which contains all my projects with Data Science.
+(It's just the beginning...)